TheHumanoidTyphoon/air-quality-app/README.md

 # Air Quality App

-The Weather App is a simple GUI-based application that displays air quality data for a given city.
+The Air Quality App is a simple GUI-based application that displays air quality data for a given city.
 It uses the [World Air Quality Index (AQI)](https://waqi.info/) API to retrieve the air quality data for the selected city.

 ## Getting Started